National Cyber Coordination Centre

 The National Cyber Coordination Centre (NCCC) is an operational cybersecurity and e-surveillance agency in India.
 It is intended to screen communication metadata and co-ordinate the intelligence gathering activities of other agencies.
 Some have expressed concern that the body could encroach on Indian citizens' privacy and civil-liberties, given the lack of explicit privacy laws in the country.

 Motivation

-India has no dedicated Cyber-security regulation and is also not well prepared to deal with cyberwarfare.
-However, India has formulated the National Cyber Security Policy 2013 which is not yet implemented.
+India had no dedicated Cyber-security regulation and was also not well prepared to deal with cyberwarfare prior to 2013.
+However, India has formulated the National Cyber Security Policy 2013 which has been implemented.
 The National Cyber Coordination Centre's purpose would be to help the country deal with malicious cyber-activities by acting as an Internet traffic monitoring entity that can fend off domestic or international attacks.

 Components of the NCCC include a cybercrime prevention strategy, cybercrime investigation training and review of outdated laws.

 Background

 The NCCC is an e-surveillance and cybersecurity project of Government of India.
 It has been classified to be a project of Indian government without a legal framework, which may be counterproductive as it may violate civil liberties and human rights.

 There were concerns that National Cyber Coordination Centre (NCCC) could possibly be abused for indulging in mass surveillance in India, privacy violation and civil liberty violations as agencies like NTRO and organisations like the National Security Council Secretariat are exempted from the applicability of any transparency law like Right to Information Act.
 Mass surveillance in India is not new as India already has e-surveillance projects like Central Monitoring System, NATGRID, and DRDO NETRA.

 Many, including legal experts, in India believe that intelligence agencies and their e-surveillance projects require parliamentary oversight.
 Although NCCC is jurisdictionally under the Ministry of Home Affairs, it coordinates with multiple security and surveillance agencies as well as with CERT-In of the Ministry of Electronics and Information Technology.